LadyAleena/site/files/lib/readme.md

 The remaining standard headings are all `head2` and in `Sentence case` even if the title of the section is not a full sentence.

 It may take some time to get used to reading my POD, but this is an experiment to see how people like it generally.
 This does give me only two additional levels down, but I can work with that.
 My personal opinion is that even in HTML documents, one should never go that far down.
 However, I have not writen any technical documents or research papers where that depth would be needed.

+## Modules I may want to add to CPAN

+When I wrote these modules long ago, I was not planning on putting them on CPAN, but with some judicious rewrites to make some more generic, I think the generics ones might be worth sharing.
+In the directory list above, I have the directories with modules I may want to share with CPAN in **bold**.
+These are the modules that I will give a little more attention to, like writing plain old documentation (POD) for them.
+I still need to figure out tests, and thankfully some sample tests were written for me to study.
+I will probably need more help in the future with those modules.

+I am considering copying the ones I want to share to CPAN into a new directory and starting a new respository for them to keep this reposotory just for my website.
+[Date](Date), [Fun](Fun), [Name](Name), [Time](Time), and [Zodiac](Zodiac) may be removed from this repository completely since I don't use them anywhere on my site.
+The only reason they are kept in this directory for now is that I do not fully understand the structure of module packaging.
+So, if I move these and copy [Random](Random) (and a few [Util](Util)) modules to a new directory and respository, I will hopefully be able to put that directory in the path, but maybe not.

+I am quite unsure of myself when it comes to more formal writing in Perl, so I may have lots and lots of questions.